Deborah Pearson

-Deborah Pearson is a British, Hungarian and Canadian live artist, playwright, director, performer and curator based in London, U.K. and born in Toronto, Canada.
+Deborah Pearson is a British, Hungarian and Canadian live artist, playwright, director, performer, librettist and curator based in London, U.K. and born in Toronto, Canada.
 She holds a practice-based PhD in narrative in contemporary performance from Royal Holloway, University of London, where she was a Reid Scholar.
 Her dissertation was supervised by playwright Dan Rebellato.

 Biography

-Her work has been performed on five continents and in over twenty countries, and translated into six languages.
+Her work has been performed on six continents and in over twenty countries, and translated into six languages.
 Her pieces and collaborations have been shown in a variety of contexts including visual art galleries the Tate Exchange, Brussels Nuit Blanche, Somerset House and the Fruitmarket Gallery in Edinburgh, theatres including the Royal Court Theatre in London, Teatro Nacional Donna Maria II in Lisbon and Théâtre Garonne in France, and film festivals including the Edinburgh International Film Festival, the Flatpack Film Festival in Birmingham and the Vancouver International Film Festival.

 Her work is frequently commissioned and shown in Portugal where she has worked with Culturgest, Teatro Nacional Donna Maria II, Teatro do Bairro Alto, mala voadora and Ricardo Correia.
 In 2017 her show History History History at Culturgest was named in the national Portuguese newspaper Publico as one of the top ten performances of the year.
 In 2023 her play Baby Steps about giving birth during lockdown was awarded best translation for Fernando Ricardo Coelho by Eurodram, the European Network for Drama in Translation.
 Her work in Portugal is frequently translated by Francisco Frazao.

 In a Q and A she called herself a "conceptual artist who works with performance."